Sacchan-VRC/SaccFlightAndVehicles/README.txt

 HUD Controller
 Needed to activate the HUD and other stuff inside the vehicle when you enter

-Saccflight
-Disabled SaccFlight when player enters and re-enable when player leave

 Seat Adjuster
 Needed to enable the seat adjuster when you enter